kailaix/ADCME.jl/docs/src/index.md

         f(x_{n})
     \end{bmatrix}$$

-The idea for implementing the inverse modeling method in ADCME is that making the unknown $b$ a `Variable` and then solve the forward problem pretending $b$ is known.
+The idea for implementing the inverse modeling method in ADCME is that we make the unknown $b$ a `Variable` and then solve the forward problem pretending $b$ is known.
 The following code snippet shows the implementation
 ```julia
 using LinearAlgebra
 using ADCME